BowenLi1994/Chat-System/README.md

 10. exit -- quit the program.
 11. when you type control+c on client and server to stop the program.

--P.S.
+- P.S.
 And I use select function on client side and use pthread on server side.